MadalenaAndrade/LibraryManagementUI/README.md

 ✅ Forms for resources <br>
 ✅ API integration <br>
 ✅ Visual feedback for the user <br>
-✳️ Components refactoration (in progress) <br>
+✅ Components refactoration <br>
 ✳️ Testing (in progress) <br>
+✳️ UI design (in progress) <br>

 ## 🔜 Next Steps

-1. Refactoration of components for a more clean and organized code
 1. Add content to the About and Contact Pages
+2. Changes on UI design
-1. Improve responsiveness across different devices
+3. Improve responsiveness across different devices
-1. Full testing
+4. Full testing

 ## 🎨 Design